stuyspec/stuyspec-api/README.md

 ```
 $ echo PG_HOST=localhost > .env
 ```
-4. If you intend to use this API while working with client-app or cli-uploader, follow the setup instructions in the `AWS` section below.
+4. If you intend to use this API while working with client-app or cli-uploader, follow the setup instructions in the [AWS S3](#setting-up-s3) section below.
 Then create, migrate, and seed the database with media.
 ```
 $ rails db:create db:migrate db:seed media=true
 ```